Partially-Anonymous Surveys

 Now, when you test the survey, you should be taken straight from the feedback survey to the contact survey.

-The feedback survey will collect all the anonymous data you need, and the contact survey will let people leave details after completing the survey, but those details wont; be linked to any feedback survey response.
+The feedback survey will collect all the anonymous data you need, and the contact survey will allow people to leave their details after completing the survey, but those details won’t be linked to any feedback survey response.

 General other tips